direvus/direvus.github.io/_posts/2019-01-03-vice-clamps.md

 thing it would be handy to send a dude a separate email about.

 The vice and the clamps themselves are impressive, very solid, well oiled, smooth action on everything.
-The vice on its own feels like it weighs at least 20kg.
+The vice on its own weighs about 13kg.

 {% include figure.html source="vice-1.jpg" alt="vice" caption="The vice" %}